 The new rising channel points to $22 in 2020 and $28 in 2021.
-Note that these are spikes, and prices will retrace after hitting those peaks.Our #silver price forecast for 2020 is mildly bullish with a price target of $22.
-For 2022 it becomes wildly bullish with a spike to $28.
-The leading indicators in this article will forecast when those spikes will take place.
+Note that these are spikes, and prices will retrace after hitting those peaks.Our #silver price forecast for 2020 is bullish with a price target above $22.
+For 2021 it is more bullish with spikes above $30.
+Going forward silver will trade above $20, and gradually above $30 as of 2021.
 Click To Tweet

 The leading indicators, especially the inflation indicator as well as the COT report in the silver market will determine when those spikes to our price targets will take place.

 In 2021 we expect one or two bullish moves, when the COT report shows that the non commercials stop decreasing their net long positions.
 Similarly, inflation expectations should be on the rise in that same time period.
 It’s the perfect recipe for a strong move in precious metals, especially in silver.